mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 11 September
+- The new tutorial created a small but productive Arabic text-generation model.
+The text output isn't so meaningful, but I might be able to continue training on the tail of the Wikipedia articles.
+I might be able to engineer the TensorFlow model into a standardized tokenizer+transformer for HuggingFace.
+The end goal is still adding tokens to control which dialect is output.
+- I found an images dataset which is more straightforward (Kaggle flowers/TPU dataset).
+The data is distributed as TFRecords (x and y bundled together).
+Based on code samples and a Kaggle notebook, I was able to read in TFRecords, then separate out x and y to feed them into AutoKeras.
+CoLab RAM cannot handle 10,000 small images.
+I was able to run with 4,000 images, and there are 104 classes of flowers.
+I saw 72% validation accuracy here.
+But I should prove this on a new dataset.
+If it's real, it could be interesting then to show this problem in JAX.

 ### 10 September
 Making another attempt at Arabic GPT-2 (different tutorial as basis) and LandCoverNet (reference notebook got updated)